rhuturajm/iot-hub-c-thingdev-getstartedkit/README.md

 - For more information, see: [Adafruit DHT22 sensor setup](https://learn.adafruit.com/dht/connecting-to-a-dhtxx-sensor).

-**At the end of your work, your SparkFun Thingdev should be connected with a working sensor.
+**At the end of your work, your SparkFun Thing Dev Kit should be connected with a working sensor.
 We'll test it in the next sections.**

 ### 2.4 Create a New Microsoft Azure IoT Hub and Add Device